forestgrape/coronavirus/index.md

 ### interspecies transmissions
 As the [movement of virions](#movement-of-virions) is random, virions reach things they get attached to at random.
-If a virus strain frequently reaches animals of some species, there are several cases <!--[for programmers: switch(animal) or animal match]-->:
+If a virus strain frequently reaches animals of some species, there are several cases <!--[in programming languages: switch(animal) or animal match]-->:
 * the animal reached is a host -> continue life cycle
 * the animal reached is not a host:
     - it is not infectable -> break